 To all the fans of Hallyu or the Korean wave, South Korea is known as the land of our Favorite K-Pop idols and K-drama Oppas/Unnies.
 But did you know that Korea has an interesting history and culture that most of us didn’t know?

-This year, Annyeong Oppa was invited to the ASEAN CULTURE HOUSE INVITATION PROGRAM FOR HALLYU FANS as one of the Philippine Delegates alongside ABS-CBN’s Asianovela Channel Head, Mark Awiten and Philippine K-POP Convention Inc. President, Jessica Juan.
+Last 2018, Annyeong Oppa was invited to the ASEAN CULTURE HOUSE INVITATION PROGRAM FOR HALLYU FANS as one of the Philippine Delegates alongside ABS-CBN’s Asianovela Channel Head, Mark Awiten and Philippine K-POP Convention Inc. President, Jessica Juan.

 If you are planning to go to South Korea, don’t miss a chance to visit these educational places to get to know more about South Korea.